lexxai/usefull-scripts/Get-Router-Stats/README.md

-# usefull-scripts
-My scripts for some task

-Get-Router-Stats
+#Get-Router-Stats

-Scripts for periodic  get authenticated stats information from  WiFi Router TP-Link 740
+BASH Scripts for periodic collect staistic by traffic use.

+Get authenticated stats information from  WiFi Router TP-Link 740 with default user: admin, password: admin

+Used parsing web interface output.

+Results saved on same folder with script in plain TXT file.

+File `./get-stat-inerf.sh` use Intraface statistic on main page of web interface

 ```
 ./get-stat-inerf.sh